Juan-Jeffery/DNA_Variant_Calling_pipeline/README.md

 ## Reference file
 **GRCh38.d1.vd1.fa**

-The ref and ref index file can be downloaded from [here](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files).
+The ref and ref index file can be downloaded from [GDC Website](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files).

+If you don't want to install the `.fai` and `.dict` files, you can also index them yourself.

 **Other**